Outside solutions

 Run by locals

-John, Matt, Pablo, Danny, Josh.
+John, Matt, Pablo, Josh, Danny, Brook.
 Neighbors.
 We do the work ourselves.